How to deal with heartbreak and rejection

 What that means, is simply that God will allow for someone to not agree with who you are, what you want, or what you expect from them.
 So that he can bring you ‘The One’ that does.

 Too often you hold on to dead relationships because you like the intimacy and familiarity that it provides.
-You start to believe that if you let go of that person you won’t ever find someone again.
+You start to believe that you won’t ever find someone again if you let go of that person.

 But in reality, God has a reason why he allowed someone to enter and exit your life.
 Trust God and prepare yourself for someone you can create everything you had and more with.

 Remind yourself that you are NOT a failure